How to Collect a Sample for Pathological Analysis

 Please Note

-Samples for pathological analysis must be handled delicately, kept moist, stored in a cool dry place out of direct sunlight and reach the laboratory as soon as possible, preferably at the beginning of the working week.
+Samples for pathological analysis must be handled carefully, collected in bags which will not allow any cross contamination, kept moist, stored in a cool dry place out of direct sunlight and reach the laboratory as soon as possible, preferably at the beginning of the working week.
+The samples should be well labelled for faster processing.

 For more information please contact us through: